 I didn’t get any blisters over the 700-odd miles I hiked in them and I still wear them today, 7 months after getting off the trail.

-My camp shoe was the humble Croc, and nothing felt better than taking my trail runners off at the end of a long day and airing out my feet in them.
+My camp shoe was the humble Croc.
+Nothing felt better than taking my trail runners off at the end of a long day and airing out my feet in them.

 Eating & Drinking

 I stored my food, cooking equipment and anything else that bears and critters would find mildly tasty in my Zpacks ultralight Bear Bagging Kit, which I absolutely loved!
-Check out my blog, What I Ate on the Appalachian Trail as a Vegan to get an idea of what you would generally find in my food bag.
+Check out my blog, Vegan on the Appalachian Trail: What I Ate to get an idea of what you would generally find in my food bag.

 Tip: I used a bandana to dry my pot every night after washing it.
 It was also useful for picking up the lid when it was hot.